justicedemocrats/new-site/src/pages/issues/net-neutrality.md

 ---
-templateKey: issue-fragment
+templateKey: ignore-fragment
 title: Net Neutrality
 subtitle: 'A free and open internet is essential for a thriving democracy.'
 icon: /img/chemex.jpb
 ---

 A free and open internet is essential for a thriving democracy.